 Say: Look at the measuring chart.
 Gingerbread Boy is the shortest member of our class.
 Who is the tallest?
-Compare and contrast the children's heights using the information on the chart.
+Compare and contrast using the information on the chart.

 Say: Let's see if the chart is correct.
-Referring to the chart, line up the children from shortest to tallest, placing Gingerbread Boy in the shortest position.
-The children confirm the results on the measuring chart.
+Referring to the chart, line up children from shortest to tallest.
+Children confirm the results on the measuring chart.